triplea-game/triplea-game.github.io/user-guide/lobby-rules.md

 posts.
 Be professional and clear, try to give any information possible.
 Unless you are the banned user, banning admin, or another admin involved, we ask that you do not post unnecessarily.

-### Lobby and Bot Rules
+### Lobby, Bot and Private Host Rules

-Again the General Rules above apply to the Lobby as well to the bots.
-The bots are not private rooms and the Admin are also moderating the bots.
-Admins have the right to take action upon you, if you are found in breach of these rules.
+Again the General Rules above apply to the Lobby as well to the bots and private hosts.
+If you are using the website the Admins have the right to take action upon you.
+If you are found in breach of these rules the admins have the powers to remove you.

 If you feel an admin has abused players or violated the rules, please PM another admin or post in forums.
 Do not post a thread for flamebait.
 Be professional and take a screenshot and let another